jax-ml/jax/docs/201/callbacks.md

 f(x)
 ```

-Because `pure_callback` can be elided or duplicated, it is compatible as-is with transformations like `jit` as well as higher-order primitives like `scan` and `while_loop`:
+Because JAX is free to elide or duplicate `pure_callback`, it is compatible as-is with transformations like `jit` as well as higher-order primitives like `scan` and `while_loop`:

 ```{code-cell}
 jax.jit(f)(x)